RafaFT/100-days-of-code/r2-log.md

 [Cloud Firestore is the future of Datastore](https://cloud.google.com/datastore/docs/firestore-or-datastore).
 Cloud Firestore is a NoSQL database, made for back-end applications.
 It's horizontally scalable, supports ACID transactions and has support for SQL-like queries.

+### R2D31 - 2020/06/12

+`[GCP-FUNDAMENTALS][GCP-SPECIALIZATION]`

+**Containers**

+The course's definition of containers start by comparing it to VM's.

+VM's and Containers can have the same goals of packaging an application logic and it's dependencies into a self-contained unit, that could be run anywhere.
+The difference between the two is how they are implemented.

+VM's virtualize the hardware, which means that each VM has it's own operating system, that can be configured and execute a given application.
+Because of this, VM's are highly configurable, but are not good when a service needs to scale, because VM's are "heavy" and each new instance would take maybe minutes to start, and consume a lot of resources.

+Containers on the other hand, virtualize the operating system, which means they are lightweigth when compared to the footprint of a VM.
+Therefore, containers are great for scalability, because it's faster to start them, but they offer less configurability than VM's.